 Redesigned for the 2022 model year, the next-generation X6 looks sharper and offers more standard features.
 They include variable damper controls, adaptive LED headlights, blind-spot monitors, lane departure alerts, and twin USB charging ports.

 The X6 2022 range adds some new standard features, drops some old ones, and gets a revised option pack.
 The most famous new addition is Android Auto, which was previously unavailable and is now standard.

-However, BMW eliminated previous options such as acoustic glass, glass interior control, rear entertainment systems, and night vision with pedestrian detection.
+However, BMW eliminated previous acoustic glass options, glass interior control, rear entertainment systems, and night vision with pedestrian detection.
 The six-cylinder X6 now has a 48-volt hybrid system, and the V-8-powered version adds a standard long-range start and ventilated front seats.

 Apart from the burlier sound and gutsy acceleration that the X6 M50i 523-hp provides, we don’t have to spend nearly $20,000 extra on it.
 Instead, we’ll stick with rear-wheel drive, a six-cylinder X6 40i.
 Those who want an all-wheel drive can add it for $2300.

-We’ll spring for the M Sport package which includes a snazzier body kit and exterior trim, an improved exhaust system, sunk suspension, and a unique steering wheel.
+We’ll spring for the M Sport package, including a snazzier body kit and exterior trim, an improved exhaust system, sunk suspension, and a unique steering wheel.
 We will also pay extra to avoid white and black paint colors at no cost.

 We don’t think it’s necessary to upgrade to a richer Merino leather upholstery, but we’ll add a Premium package.
 This includes head-up displays, remote engine start-ups, wireless charging, and more.

 The Luxury package is a great value that adds ventilated front seats with power adjustments and massage functions.
 Our other individual enhancements include a heated armrest and steering wheel, as well as a two-axle air suspension.